RyoKato77/laravel-docker-app/README.md

 composer update(install)

-#change passwords in docker-compose.yml.sample and rename it to docker-compose.yml
+#change passwords in the file named docker-compose.yml.sample and rename it to 「docker-compose.yml」

 docker-compose up -d